top of page

 Soffit Vents

 Soffit vents are very common and provide essential ventilation into the loft space.
 They work by creating a cross flow of air from eaves to eaves.
-This airflow helps to remove moiture from the loft space and prevents moisture buildup.
+This airflow helps to remove moisture from the loft space and prevents moisture build-up.

 In light of the above, you should make certain that your vents remain uncovered when installing insulation and loft boarding and that there are no vents or ducts leading into the loft space from extractor fans in bathrooms or shower rooms.